 Exhibition at the Allard Pierson Museum

-On 21 June 2018 the Allard Pierson Museum will open a unique exhibition of early colour photography, on view until 6 January 2019.
+Until January 6th 2019 the Allard Pierson Museum hosts a unique exhibition of early colour photography.

 From 1908, the Frenchman Albert Kahn sent photographers all over the world to create a photo collection aiming for world peace.
-Colour photography had just been invented; Kahn made the most of it.
-This is the first exhibition in the Netherlands of a selection from these historical, colourful and often poignant pictures, supplemented with loans from Dutch institutions.
+Colour photography had just been invented, and Kahn made the most of it.
+The world in colour is the first exhibition in the Netherlands that shows a selection of these historical, colourful and often poignant pictures, supplemented with loans from Dutch institutions.

 The dawn of the twentieth century saw the introduction of colour photography.
 With autochromes—glass plates on which a layer of potato starch served as a colour filter—the colours of the world could now be preserved.